ghunkins/huggingface_hub/docs/source/en/guides/community.md

 # Interact with Discussions and Pull Requests

-The `huggingface_hub` library provides a Python interface to interact with Pull Requests and Discussions on the Hub.
+The `old_huggingface_hub` library provides a Python interface to interact with Pull Requests and Discussions on the Hub.
 Visit [the dedicated documentation page](https://huggingface.co/docs/hub/repositories-pull-requests-discussions) for a deeper view of what Discussions and Pull Requests on the Hub are, and how they work under the hood.